 Texas, Kansas, Oklahoma, & Louisiana (Richard Sheardy, Texas Woman’s University)

-These seven nodal partners will each work with three institutions new to SENCER to establish science education curricular reform projects led by a campus team.
-The partners will then work with the SCIs to scale up science education reform efforts.
-SCEWestNet will develop a sustainable structure to overcome obstacles of scale and cost and contribute to achieving significant, lasting science education reform.
-An organizational leadership meeting was held in March 2012 in San Jose, CA. More information on the network activities will be posted soon.
+These seven nodal partners each worked with three institutions new to SENCER to establish science education curricular reform projects led by a campus team.
+The partners then worked with the SCIs to scale up science education reform efforts.
+SCEWestNet developed a sustainable structure to overcome obstacles of scale and cost and contribute to achieving significant, lasting science education reform.